 FRESHMAN SCHOLARSHIPS (awarded by Archbishop Spalding High School)

 The first principal of the school now known as Archbishop Spalding High School was Sister Lucidie, a Sister of Notre Dame de Namur.
 When the foundress of the Sisters of Notre Dame, Marie Rose Julie Billiart, was canonized by Pope Paul VI in 1969 he said "We do not create, we do not confer saintliness; we recognize it, we proclaim it!"
-These scholarships recognize and proclaim the outstanding good works, leadership, and pioneering spirit of students entering grade 9.
-Any applicant to freshman year may applying must submit the scholarship application, essay, and complete an interview prior to the Application for Admission deadline.
+Pioneer Leadership Scholarships recognize and proclaim the outstanding good works, leadership, and pioneering spirit of students entering grade 9.
+Any applicant to freshman year, who wishes to be considered for a Leadership Scholarship, must submit the scholarship application, essay, and complete an interview prior to the Application for Admission deadline.

 Music students apply and audition for instrumental, vocal, piano (choral accompanist), and string music scholarships.
 Scholarships may be renewed annually upon evaluation of the program director.